Sonorant: Types

+Whereas obstruents are frequently voiceless, sonorants are almost always voiced.
 In the sonority hierarchy, all sounds higher than fricatives are sonorants.
 They can therefore form the nucleus of a syllable in languages that place that distinction at that level of sonority; see Syllable for details.

 Sonorants contrast with obstruents, which do stop or cause turbulence in the airflow.
 The latter group includes fricatives and stops (for example, /s/ and /t/).

 Among consonants pronounced in the back of the mouth or in the throat, the distinction between an approximant and a voiced fricative is so blurred that no language is known to contrast them.
 Thus, uvular, pharyngeal, and glottal fricatives never contrast with approximants.

 Voiceless

 Voiceless sonorants are rare; they occur as phonemes in only about 5% of the world's languages.
 They tend to be extremely quiet and difficult to recognise, even for those people whose language has them.

 In every case of a voiceless sonorant occurring, there is a contrasting voiced sonorant.
 In other words, whenever a language contains a phoneme such as /ʍ/, it also contains a corresponding voiced phoneme such as /w/.

 Voiceless sonorants are most common around the Pacific Ocean (in Oceania, East Asia, and North and South America) and in certain language families (such as Austronesian, Sino-Tibetan, Na-Dene and Eskimo–Aleut).

 One European language with voiceless sonorants is Welsh.
 Its phonology contains a phonemic voiceless alveolar trill /r̥/, along with three voiceless nasals: velar, alveolar and labial.

-Another European language with voiceless sonorants is Icelandic, with [l̥ r̥ n̥ m̥ ɲ̊ ŋ̊] for the corresponding voiced sonorants [l r n m ɲ ŋ].
+Another European language with voiceless sonorants is Icelandic, with [l̥ r̥ n̥ m̥ ɲ̊ ŋ̊ ȷ̊] for the corresponding voiced sonorants [l r n m ɲ ŋ j].

 Voiceless [r̥ l̥ ʍ] and possibly [m̥ n̥] are hypothesized to have occurred in various dialects of Ancient Greek.
 The Attic dialect of the Classical period likely had [r̥] as the regular allophone of /r/ at the beginning of words and possibly when it was doubled inside words.
 Hence, many English words from Ancient Greek roots have rh initially and rrh medially: rhetoric, diarrhea.